IOBYTE/trackeditor/README.md

 It is now possible to create tracks with grade and camber and edit them.

-It is now possible to edit optimized hand edited tracks.
+It is now possible to edit optimized hand edited tracks without loosing any information.